suepark09/holy-grale-brewery/README.md

 ## General Information & Project Goals

-The premise of this project is to create a website as a group of four, for a Monty Python Holy Grail inspired brewery called the Holy Grale.
+The premise of this project is to work in a group of four to create a website for a fictional company.
+We decided to create a website for a brewery called the Holy Grale Brewery Co., inspired by the movie, Monty Python Holy Grail!
 The website can be viewed [here.](https://suepark09.github.io/holy-grale-brewery/home.html)

 **Project Goals**
 - Learn how to work on a singular site as a team